Skip to main content

 Rather than manually selecting keywords and other criteria, with Prospecting Assistant, you can describe your project in plain language by answering a few guided questions about what you're fundraising for.
 Using smarter matching criteria in your responses, Instrumentl surfaces the best-fit grants & funders.

 How do the Prospecting Assistant results differ from those of the classic project setup experience?
-Fewer off-target matches and more relevant funding opportunities—faster.
+Fewer off-target matches and more relevant funding opportunities — faster.

 ⚠️ Beta feature: AI Prospecting Assistant is currently in beta and may not yet be available to all accounts.
+If you're interested in trying this feature, reach out to our Support team.

 How Prospecting Assistant works